encarnac/tv-movie-reminder/README.md

 - [x] Display user's Google Calendar events
 - [x] Delete a reminder from the user's calendar
 - [x] Add a movie to the user's calendar
-- [x] Add a show to the user's calendar
+- [x] Add a series to the user's calendar
 - [x] Create 'tv-movie' calendar if none exists
 - [x] Display user’s info in offcanvas
 ### v1.1.0
-- [x] Create a database to save state offline
+- [x] Create a database to save session offline
 - [x] Handle refresh tokens
 - [x] Display events using FullCalendar
 - [x] Mass delete content from watchlist
-- [x] Clear button appears as you scroll and jumps to top
+- [x] Clear results button appears as you scroll and jumps to top
+- [x] Clear button for resetting text input value
-- [x] Add confirmation alerts for add/delete actions
+- [x] Alert appears to confirm add/delete actions
-- [x] Replace Python with Javascript for TMDB API access
+- [x] Replace Python with Javascript for accessing TMDB API
-- [x] Added responsive mobile design
+- [x] Implement responsive mobile design
-- [x] Only display results on/after the current year
+- [x] Only display upcoming content on/after the current year
+- [x] Only add episodes to the watchlist that have not aired
-- [x] Add external link to 'tv-movie' calendar in user tab
+- [x] External link to 'tv-movie' calendar in user tab
-- [x] Add revoke token function to logout button
+- [x] Logout button also revokes permissions/access token
 - [x] Add individual episode reminders
+- [x] Sticky button for jumping to the top of the page
+- [x] Clicking on down arrow jumps to the results section
 ### v1.1.1
 - [ ] Fix modal bugs
-- [ ] Implement proper React Router 6
+- [ ] Implement React Router 6
-- [ ] Implement useReducer
-- [ ] Implement useContext
+- [ ] Implement useReducer or useContext
-- [ ] Optimize rendering and remove unnecessary useEffect
+- [ ] Optimize rendering and remove unnecessary
+- [ ] Component testing
 ### Other
 - [ ] Deploy a live demo